forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Notes
 > The notes below list goals and methods of sanctions.
 Mostly it is **a list without judgement and not all items are supported here** (a personal viewpoint in [Opinion on Sanctions](#opinion-on-sanctions).

-> This page is *general and not specifically* about the invasion of Russia into the Ukraine which is part of a complex conflict between Russia, the EU, the NATO and the Ukraine.
-Although it motivates the current publishing.
+> This page is *general and not specifically* about the invasion of Russia into the Ukraine which is part of a complex conflict between Russia, the EU, the NATO and different fractions within the Ukraine - although this conflict[s] motivates the current publishing.
 Accordingly some statements do apply and some do not apply.
-Considerations on sanctions for that special situation are not yet published (considerations will be published on the page about the [Russia Ukraine conflict](../conflicts/ru_ukr_conflict.md)).
+Considerations on sanctions for that special situation are not yet published (considerations will soon be published in the context of the [conflict](../conflicts/ru_ukr_conflict.md)).

 ### Opinion on Sanctions
 > * As in most justice systems, here a causal and direct connection is considered as necessary to sanction an entity.
 > * Sanctioning entities with the goal they pressurize others is not supported here.
 > * Openness of diplomatic is considered crucial i.e. sanctions hindering the diplomatic channels are not supported here.
 > * The effect of sanctions on 3rd parties is ideally minimized unless consulted first (usually only possibly in the state imposing sanctions).
 > * Reversibility i.e. not lasting effects once the sanctions are lifted, at least for sanctions taken ad hoc for coercion/motivation. // Sanctions targeting complex supply or support chains can be hard to reverse.
-For sanctions targeting (military) capabilities, this is possibly hard to avoid and/or on purpose.
+For sanctions targeting (military) capabilities, this is possibly hard to avoid or is even a purpose.
-> * *Some(times) sanctions may violate human rights - the opinion here is, that in such situations alternatives should be searched/considered.*
+> * *Some(times) sanctions can violate human rights - the opinion here is, that in such situations alternatives should be searched/considered.*